desiFish/Smart-Aquarium-V3.1/README.md

 ## 📜 License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+Key points of GPL v3:
+- ✅ Freedom to use, study, share, and modify the software
+- ⚠️ Modified versions must also be open source under GPL v3
+- 📝 Changes must be documented and dated
+- ⚖️ No warranty provided; use at your own risk
+- 🔒 Cannot be used in proprietary/closed source software
+- 📦 Include original copyright and license notices

+For complete license terms, see the [full GPL v3 text](https://www.gnu.org/licenses/gpl-3.0.txt).

 ## 🙏 Acknowledgments